crate/crate-howtos/docs/deployment/cloud/aws/ec2-setup.rst

 Production Setup
 ================

-For a production setup the best way to filter instances for discovery is via security group.
+For a production setup, the best way to filter instances for discovery is via a security group.
 This requires that you create a separate security group for each cluster and allow TCP traffic on transport port ``4300`` (or other, if set to a different port) only from within the group.